-While on the road, truckers all face the same dilemma – having to decide between the conveniences of fast food or trying to eat healthy.
-Long runs across the country necessitate a dedicated schedule, and truckers don’t always have the luxury to sit down to a balanced and healthy meal.
+While on the road, truckers all face the same dilemma.
+They have to decide between the conveniences of fast food or trying to eat healthily.
+Long runs across the country necessitate a dedicated schedule.
+Truckers don’t always have the luxury to sit down to a balanced and healthful meal.
 It’s just an unspoken fact that certain sacrifices are made in order to maintain efficiency on the road, day-in and day-out.

 All of these appliances are going to be a great way to keep yourself away from the drive-thru lane every day, but only if you make a point of planning for your meals ahead of time.
 You’ll have to make a stop at a grocery store at some point to stock up on items and ingredients.
 This is the trade-off, and its not a bad one – one trip to the grocery store verses countless stops to fast food restaurants.
 Cooking on the road will enable truck drivers to live an easier and healthier life.